-With my recent 2800+ mile Atlantic long passage sailing expedition things are fresh in my mind, so let me list the items that made a difference to the journey.
-Some items made life easier, others made the trip more comfortable and many helped make the 18 day adventure more fun.
+With our 2800+ mile Atlantic long passage sailing expedition fresh in my mind, let me list the items that made a difference to the journey.
+Some items made life easier, others made the trip more comfortable and many helped make the 18-day adventure more fun.

 On Britican, we crossed the ocean in November/December with a crew of six adults and a five-year-old.
 The trip was mostly uneventful – every day we had similar winds, a constant back and forth swell, the sail configuration rarely changed and our view of 360 degrees of blue remained constant.